History

 The castle was built on a small hill in a valley to the south of the Wepre Brook River, to which the smaller New Inn stream joined to the east.
 The slopes descending towards the river ensured safety from the north and west, but from the south and east it was necessary to dig a ditch, wide enough that the area raising in the south would not pose a threat to the defenders.
 Castle was built of sandstone in the form typical of Welsh constructions (characteristic main tower on a horseshoe plan, not very developed defense of the entrance gate to the courtyard).

-The keep was surrounded by a defensive wall erected on a plan similar to a triangle with rounded corners.
-The entrance to it was provided by a simple gate on the north-eastern side.
-It was preceded by a wooden bridge over the ditch, to which an earth causeway led.
-The area between the perimeter wall and the keep was narrow, so it could not accommodate any more significant buildings except for smaller wooden or half-timbered sheds or huts attached to the internal faces of the fortifications.
-The south-east and north corner would be especially suitable for this, where a building related to the entrance gate could be located.
+The keep was surrounded by a defensive wall built on a plan similar to a triangle with rounded corners.
+It was characterized by a high batter with sloping external elevations, ensuring good stability of the structure on steep and rocky ground.
+Entrance to the castle was provided by a simple gate on the north-eastern side.
+It was preceded by a wooden drawbridge, placed over a ditch to which an earth causeway led.
+For defensive reasons, this causeway was built parallel to the castle wall, which allowed defenders to conduct side fire.
+The area between the perimeter wall and the keep was narrow, so it could not accommodate any significant buildings, apart from smaller wooden or half-timbered sheds attached to the inner walls of the fortifications.
+The south-eastern and northern corners would be particularly suitable for this, where a building associated with the service of the entrance gate could be located.
+On the north-west side, the narrow passage between the perimeter wall and the corner of the keep was closed with a short wall.

 On the west side, a fortified outer bailey was located with a cylindrical tower with a diameter of about 12 meters, located on the rocky ground in the westernmost part of the castle.
 The tower probably housed two floors with a similar layout to the keep: the lower unlit storage room and the upper chamber for residential and defense purposes.
 There were probably wooden auxiliary buildings in the courtyard.
 A separate wooden bridge led to the outer bailey, located similarly to the main gate from the north-east side.
 Interestingly and unusual, there was probably no direct connection between the upper ward and the outer bailey, unless there was a makeshift footbridge between the curtains of the walls.